JoeyEamigh/JoeyEamigh/README.md

 * C
 * Assembly (only if I get bored and want to fry my brain)

-🔭 I’m currently working on Your Turn to Roll app [https://yttr.app](https://yttr.app/) and various contracting positions 📫 How to reach me: [https://joeyeamigh.com/](https://joeyeamigh.com/) or [https://lightningcode.dev/](https://lightningcode.dev/) - but it's best if you just email me at [joey@joeyeamigh.com](mailto:joey@joeyeamigh.com)
+🔭 I’m currently working with Beds for Kids [https://bedsforkids.org/](https://bedsforkids.org/) and various contracting positions
+📫 How to reach me: [https://joeyeamigh.com/](https://joeyeamigh.com/) or [https://lightningcode.dev/](https://lightningcode.dev/) - but it's best if you just email me at [joey@joeyeamigh.com](mailto:joey@joeyeamigh.com)